Frisbee

 A frisbee (pronounced /'frᵻzbiː/ FRIZ-bee), also called a flying disc or simply a disc, is a gliding toy or sporting item generally made of injection-molded plastic and roughly 20 to 25 cm in diameter with a pronounced lip.
 It is used recreationally and competitively for throwing and catching, as in flying disc games.
 The shape of the disc is an airfoil in cross-section which allows it to fly by reducing the drag and increasing lift as it moves through the air, compared to a flat plate.
 Spinning the disc imparts a stabilizing gyroscopic force, allowing it to be both aimed with accuracy and thrown for distance.

-A wide range is available of flying disc variants.
+A wide range of flying disc variants is available.
 Those for disc golf are usually smaller but denser compared to ultimate frisbee, and tailored for particular flight profiles to increase or decrease stability and distance.
 The longest recorded disc throw is by David Wiggins Jr. with a distance of 1109 feet.
 Disc dog sports use relatively slow-flying discs made of more pliable material to better resist a dog's bite and prevent injury to the dog.
 Flying rings are also available which typically travel significantly further than any traditional flying disc.
 Illuminated discs are made of phosphorescent plastic or contain chemiluminescent fluid or battery-powered LEDs for play after dark.
 Others whistle when they reach a certain velocity in flight.

 The term frisbee is often used generically to describe all flying discs, but Frisbee is a registered trademark of the Wham-O toy company.
 This protection results in organized sports such as ultimate or disc golf having to forgo use of the word "Frisbee".